mihanovak1024/mihanovak1024.github.io/_posts/2022-01-10-startup-resources.md

 # Conclusion

-Creating a startup and getting enough revenue to live of of, isn't anywhere near easy, but once you get a hang of it and preferably reach product market fit, sky is the limit.
+Creating a startup and getting enough revenue to live of of, <b style="color:#00adb5">isn't</b> anywhere near <b style="color:#00adb5">easy</b>, but once you get a hang of it and preferably reach product market fit, <b style="color:#00adb5">sky is the limit</b>.

-Helping you out are the resources and tools mentioned above.
+Helping you out at the beginning of your journey are the resources and tools mentioned above.
-I hope you found anything useful for yourself!

 ---